TheSuranaverse/JSON-Based-Inventory-Management-System-ETG/README.md

   - **Libraries Used:** json, datetime, collections

 ## Tools Used:
-- Jupyter Notebook: To write and create `.ipynb` and `.json` files.
+- **Google Colab:** To write and create `.ipynb` and `.json` files.
-- Git: To track the changes made to a file, so to have a record of what has been done and also to push our project to Github.
+- **Git:** To track the changes made to a file, so to have a record of what has been done and also to push our project to Github.

 ## Author
-Subham Surana
+@Neklaustares-tPtwP